superlinked/VectorHub/docs/articles/rag_hr_chatbot.md

 ![Results 4](../assets/use_cases/rag_hr_chatbot/results4.png)

-...
-Weighting at query time is not the only way we can do our retrieval.
-We also have a new way of optimizing retrieval - by detecting user intent from the query.
-We discuss this Natural Language Querying method in depth in [this feature notebook](https://github.com/superlinked/superlinked/blob/main/notebook/feature/natural_language_querying.ipynb), but let's do a quick implementation here just to demo it.
+And our results do not disappoint.
+We see relevant maternity leave results at the top of our list, despite the fact that they are less recent.

+Using weights on Superlinked spaces at query time (i.e., not having to re-embed our data), our results confirm, is a relatively efficient way of optimizing retrieval, returning relevant, useful information to different kinds of HR policy queries.

+But query time weighting is *not the only way* to retrieve relevant, useful results.
+We can be even more efficient by applying **another method** that saves even the time we take to do our manual weight adjustments.
+Let's see how.

 ## NEW Natural language querying

-We can save time manually optimizing our query time weights by *letting the system set them* based on the detected user intent.
+ We can save time manually optimizing our query time weights by *letting the system set them* based on user intent.
+Our new **Natural Language Querying method** (covered in depth in [this feature notebook](https://github.com/superlinked/superlinked/blob/main/notebook/feature/natural_language_querying.ipynb)) handles this by **detecting user intent from the query**.
+To demonstrate, let's very quickly implement this method on the same HR policy data above.

  Here's how:

 ```python
 # switch to your working OpenAI API key!